 Meeting these conditions for learning will help to achieve an equitable school climate and culture and must be coordinated across the school environment.
 This will require school leadership to commit to fostering active and transparent school climate initiatives and infusing culturally responsive learning and socio-emotional competency development into classroom and virtual instruction.
 Whole-child supports, provided through the school environment in partnership with local communities, should address the non-academic needs of students and families.

 Considering the needs of this moment in our country, CIS organizations are positioning themselves to support schools and communities as they consider solutions and significant changes in our educational institutions to address equity in schools.
 Integrated student supports, and the CIS model, can be critical components of a school’s effort to reengage students in the coming school year and beyond.
 Our mission, to surround students with a community of support, drives our position that integrated students supports will be necessary to effectively reengage students.
-A System Disrupted: COVID-19's Impact on Educational (In)Equity, outlines this position.

 Alongside teachers and school administrators, working with parents and local partners, CIS staff in 26 states and Washington, DC are beginning to reengage students.
 The CIS network is participating in a collective effort to create equitable conditions for learning in the schools we serve.
 Our goal: “addressing non-academic barriers so all students have the best opportunity to engage in their learning and achieve academically.”